 MATERIALS AND METHODS

 An experiment was conducted at Agricultural Laboratory in the School of Agriculture and Rural Development (SARD), Bangladesh Open University, Gazipur, during Rabi season from November 2023 to March 2024.
 The soil texture consisted of 11.28% clay, 26.72% silt, and 62% sand.
 The soil of the experimental site was clay loam in texture and the physicochemical properties of the surface soil (0–20 cm) were as follows: pH, 7.13; Organic matter, 2.08; EC, 135 (Msm-1) total N, 0.095%; total P, 12.41mg kg-1; total K, 17.10 mg kg-1; total S, 17.13 mg kg-1; total Zn, 0.553 mg kg-1, total B, 0.234 mg kg-1.The experiment was designed in a randomized complete block design (RCBD) with three replications.
-The treatments consisted of five foliar boron levels i.e., B1 = control (water spray), B2 = 10 ppm, B3 = 15 ppm, B4 = 20 ppm, B5 = 25ppm and B6 = 30 ppm solution; Boron from the source of boric acid (H3BO3), was foliar sprayed at six leaf stages of maize with the help of a knapsack sprayer.
+The treatments consisted of five foliar boron levels (0, 10, 15, 20, 25 and 30 mg L-1)mg L-1 mg L-1 ; Boron from the source of boric acid (H3BO3), was foliar sprayed at six leaf stages of maize with the help of a knapsack sprayer.
 The maize variety ‘BARI hybrid maize- 7’ was used in this experiment.
 The maize seeds were collected from the Bangladesh Agricultural Research Institute (BARI), Gazipur, Bangladesh.
-The seedbed was prepared with the help of a power tiller, twice plowing followed by a rotavator asrequired for maize cultivation.
+The seedbed was prepared with the help of a power tiller, twice plowing followed by a rotavator as required for maize cultivation.
 The subplot has a width of 2m and a length of 1.5m, which accommodates 4 rows.
 Plant and row distances were kept at 20 and 35cm, respectively.
 Recommended doses of fertilizers were 120- 60 - 40 kg N – P2O5 – K2O.
 The source of N – P2O5 – K2O were Urea, Triple Super Phosphate, and Muriate of Potash.
 All of the TSP, MP and half of the Urea were used as a basal dose during land preparation.
 The remaining Urea was applied as top dressing at 35 days after sowing.
 The experimental plots were irrigated with surface irrigation according to the requirements of crop and weather conditions.
 A total of four irrigations were applied along natural seasonal precipitation.
-Weeds were manually eradicated during the crop cycle; the first weeding was conducted after twenty-five days and the second after forty-five days of maize emergence.
+Weeds were manually eradicated during the crop cycle whenever required.
 All other cultural practices i.e. thinning, herbicide and insecticide application were kept uniform for all experimental units.
 The plants were harvested at maturity to record various growth, yield and yield attributes by using standard procedures.
 The recorded data will be compiled and tabulated for statistical analysis.
-The analysis of variance (ANOVA) and means of the parameters will be compared using Statistix-10.0.
-The mean differences among the treatments will be adjudged by least significant differences (LSD) at 5% level of significance.
+The recorded data were collected and tabulated for statistical analysis.
+Analysis of variance (ANOVA) and parameter means were compared using Statistix-10.0.
+Mean differences between treatments were judged by least significant differences (LSD) at 5% significance level.

 RESULTS